 After a tiny bit or research I found out that there are different varieties of pineapples.
 One of those varieties is called the Tainung No. 4.
 It's known as the Easy Peeler Pineapple, and it has very little fibre, is mostly fleshy and ISN'T very juicy.
 And as far as I can tell you can only get it in Taiwan.
 More research led me to this article that concurs, the pineapple in the video is probably a very specific type of pineapple.

-Having said that, it did work on a regular pineapple and turned it into a snack-able food that you can just set out and pick pieces out of.
+Having said that, this viral TikTok / Instagram hack did work on a regular pineapple and turned it into a snack-able food that you can just set out and pick pieces from.

 It has to be a ripe pineapple.
 An unripe one just won't pull apart.
 But if it's tooooo ripe then it'll be too mushy to pull apart as well.
 It's a conundrum.